Narendra180/imiot-careers-page-task/README.md

-Responsive Career made with HTML, CSS, JS without using any framework.
+Responsive Career page made with HTML, CSS, JS without using any framework.